Dynamical signatures of superfluidity and shear rigidity in different phases of a dipolar Bose-Einstein condensate: Model

-with $\vu{e}_x$ and $\vu{e}_z$ being the unit vector along the $x$ and $z$-direction, respectively and $\alpha$ denotes the tilt angle with respect to the $z$-axis.
+with $\vu{e}_x$ and $\vu{e}_z$ being the unit vector along the $x$ and $z$-direction, respectively and $\alpha$ denotes the tilt angle with respect to the $z$-axis [see the schematic Fig. \ref{fig:schematic}(a) for $\alpha=0$ and Fig. \ref{fig:schematic}(b) for $\alpha=\Delta\theta$].
 Here, we introduce a time dependence in the polarization to foreshadow the dynamics explored in the rest of the paper, where the polarization direction is modified by varying the tilt angle.
 In the ultracold temperature regime, the interaction between the particles can be modeled as a two-body pseudo-potential of the following form,

 The first term in Eq.~\eqref{v_int}, represents the isotropic and short-range contact interaction, characterized by the tunable $s$-wave scattering length $a_s$, and the second term describes the anisotropic and long-range DDI, where $\mu_0$ is the vacuum permeability and $\mu_m$ denotes the magnetic dipole moment.
-At such ultra-cold temperatures, the entire BEC system can be characterized by a single macroscopic wave function $\psi (\vb{r},t)$, also called the condensate order parameter, whose temporal evolution is governed by the extended Gross-Pitaevskii equation (eGPE) \cite{chomaz_QuantumFluctuationDriven_2016, wachtler_Quantum_2016, halder_Control_2022}
+At such ultracold temperatures, the entire BEC system can be characterized by a single macroscopic wave function $\psi (\vb{r},t)$, also called the condensate order parameter, whose temporal evolution is governed by the extended Gross-Pitaevskii equation (eGPE) \cite{chomaz_QuantumFluctuationDriven_2016, wachtler_Quantum_2016, halder_Control_2022}

 The last term in Eq.~\eqref{egpe}, takes into account the effect of quantum fluctuations in the form of dipolar Lee-Huang-Yang (LHY) correction with the coefficient $\gamma (\epsilon_{\rm dd})=(128\sqrt{\pi}\hbar^2a_s^{5/2}/3m) \left(1+\frac{3}{2}\epsilon_{\rm dd}^2\right)$ \cite{lima_Quantum_2011, lima_Meanfield_2012, petrov_Quantum_2015, schutzhold_MEANFIELD_2012, bisset_groundstate_2016}, where the dimensionless parameter $\epsilon_{\rm dd}=a_{\rm dd}/a_s$ quantifies the strength of DDI relative to the contact interaction with $a_{\rm dd}=\mu_0\mu_m^2 m/12\pi\hbar^2$ being the dipolar length.
 The LHY correction is essential for stabilizing the dipolar condensate against the mean-field driven collapse and allows the formation of exotic quantum droplet and supersolid phases.
 The condensate order parameter is normalized to the total number of atoms in the condensate \rm{i.e.} $N=\int d\textbf{r}\abs{\psi(\textbf{r})}^2$.